Technical support

-Technical support (abbreviated as tech support) is a call centre type customer service provided by companies to advise and assist registered users with issues concerning their technical products.
-Traditionally done on the phone, technical support can now be conducted online or through chat.
-At present, most large and mid-size companies have outsourced their tech support operations.
-Many companies provide discussion boards for users of their products to interact; such forums allow companies to reduce their support costs without losing the benefit of customer feedback.
+Technical support, commonly shortened as tech support, is a form of customer service provided to assist users in resolving problems with products such as consumer electronics and software.
+Technical support is typically delivered through call centers, online chat, and email services.
+In addition, many companies operate online forums or discussion boards where customers can provide peer-to-peer assistance, a practice shown to reduce the workload and costs of formal support channels.

 Outsourcing tech support

 With the increasing use of technology in modern times, there is a growing requirement to provide technical support.
 Many organizations locate their technical support departments or call centers in countries or regions with lower costs.
-Dell was amongst the first companies to outsource their technical support and customer service departments to India in 2001.
-There has also been a growth in companies specializing in providing technical support to other organizations.
-These are often referred to as MSPs (Managed Service Providers).
+Dell outsourced its technical support and customer service operations to India in 2001; some of these jobs were later moved back to the United States.
+There has also been a growth in companies specializing in providing technical support to other organizations, often referred to as Managed Service Providers (MSPs).

-For businesses needing to provide technical support, outsourcing allows them to maintain high availability of service.
-Such need may result from peaks in call volumes during the day, periods of high activity due to the introduction of new products or maintenance service packs, or the requirement to provide customers with a high level of service at a low cost to the business.
-For businesses needing technical support assets, outsourcing enables their core employees to focus more on their work in order to maintain productivity.
-It also enables them to utilize specialized personnel whose technical knowledge base and experience may exceed the scope of the business, thus providing a higher level of technical support to their employees.
+For businesses needing to provide technical support, outsourcing allows them to maintain high availability of service, especially during peak demand or product launches.
+Such arrangements may reduce operational costs and enable core employees to focus on primary responsibilities.
+It also provides access to specialized personnel with technical expertise beyond the internal workforce.

 Multi-level tech support

 Technical support is often subdivided into tiers, or levels, in order to better serve a business or customer base.
 The number of levels a business uses to organize their technical support group is dependent on the business's needs regarding their ability to sufficiently serve their customers or users.
-The reason for providing a multi-tiered support system instead of one general support group is to provide the best possible service in the most efficient possible manner.
+The purpose of a multi-tiered support system is to improve efficiency by matching issue complexity with technician expertise.
 Success of the organizational structure is dependent on the technicians' understanding of their level of responsibility and commitments, their customer response time commitments, and when to appropriately escalate an issue and to which level.
 A common support structure revolves around a three-tiered technical support system.
 Remote computer repair is a method for troubleshooting software related problems via remote desktop connections.